 6. Education and research

-AvaTrade's research option are decent.
+AvaTrade’s research option are decent.
 They differ depending on the trading platform.
-We tested the basic Webtrader platform and found that its tools are easy-to-use and comparable with what other brokers also provide.
+We tested their basic Webtrader platform.
+We found its tools easy-to-use and comparable with what other brokers provide.

-Trading courses and other educational materials are well-organized and segmented into beginner, intermediate, and advanced topics, offering logical paths to skill-building.
-A broad variety of general articles covered all sorts of market topics as well as tutorials on trading platforms.
+AVATrade’s trading courses and other educational materials are well-organized.
+They are segmented into beginner, intermediate, and advanced topics.
+These offer a logical path to skill-building.
+Several general articles cover many market topics.
+They have tutorials on each trading platform.

 You can learn in the following ways: